webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

     - Similar to Composition - but members are visualized/edited

 * Meta-nodes are the members of the built-in set, MetaAspectSet, owned by the ROOT

+`Click here to open the video in a browser. <https://www.youtube.com/embed/w5XwVu3ZQ0E>`_.

 .. raw:: html